Global Education, International Teachers

 You may face challenges and obstacles, but please don’t be afraid.
 If you work hard and persevere, you will find your potential is limitless!
 You will be grateful for choosing challenges and excitement today instead of staying in your comfort zone.

 Are you an international educator who wants to offer life-changing educational experiences to students in the United States like Yan Ji?
-Visit our webpage for more information on how you can become an ambassador with Participate Learning.
+Visit our webpage for more information on how you can become an ambassador teacher with Participate Learning.
 To learn more about the history of Chinese New Year and ways to celebrate in your classroom, check out this blog post.